randomwalks/devart-template/project_posts/2014-02-03-My-Third-Post.md

 #### visualization on secondary monitor
 comment :
-As a visual challenge, a set of multi windows will represent an entire exhibition period.
-Each window will contain related data (new plus users corrensponding that day).
-Our early idea was....
-We thought about breaking the visuals into two.
-1) timeline 2) influence of new followers of randomwalks.
-We are still thinking the best way of communicate right information with visitors.
-Therefore, we decide to stick with one visuals including each focused days and new followers influence.
+As visual challenges, multi windows will represent the entire exhibition period day by day.
+Each window will contain daily related data such as who gave "plus" today, time-code, taken items etc. Our early idea was about breaking the visuals into two sections.
+1) timeline 2) influence of "plus" to randomwalks.
+We are still figuring out the best communication way of delivering right information to the visitors.
+Therefore, we decide to stick with one combined visual of daily increase and entire change.

 [front/small windows]
-1. new followers according to each day
+1. new "plus" users of a day
-4. gifts taken by followers
+4. gifts taken by today "plus" users
-5. grouping followers who selected same kind of gifts
+5. grouping users who selected same kind gifts

-[behind main window]
+[behind/main window]
-1. exhibition time period
+1. influence factor of time
 a) opening period : mid period : end period
 b) weekdays : weekend : holidays
-3. number of remaining items
+2. number of remaining items
+3. compare "plus" increase and change of randomwalks followers or circle friends

 #### visual test
-multi windows with 3D visuals on the behind windowwindow
+multi windows with 3D shape on the behind windowwindow

 ![visualization sketch_timeline]( https://raw.github.com/randomwalks/devart-template/master/project_images/visualization_wire_timeline.jpg "visualization sketch_timeline")

 ![visualization wireframe_timeline](https://raw.github.com/randomwalks/devart-template/master/project_images/dataviz_idleStage.jpg "visualization wireframe_timeline")

-1. timeline loops over and over during idle perid.
-2. exhibition days special issue indication : weekday/weekend/holidays
+1. during idle state, multi windows will animate smoothly from begining to end.
+Due to safe rendering, multi-windows might  be limited to a certain number.
+In this case, multi-windows will change position to represent different days.
-3. entire exhibition timeline will be shown on back side. (in 3D landscape)
+2 & 3. entire exhibition timeline will be shown : weekday/weekend/holidays
-4. each day has its own window containing the day's followers, taken items, etc. Focused day has a larger window than the rest.
-Due to safe rendering, multi-windows will be limited 5 (or more).
+4. each day has its own window containing the day's new "plus" user list, taken items, etc.

 key functions : webGL, multi-window, communicating between windows. dropping related information to a right window.